fau-is/IntroCS/Trie/README.md

 This concludes the check function().

-Pseudo Code:
+Pseudocode:
+1. create temp node and set to root
+1. iterate through string you check against
+    1. index the letters of the string
-1. Check if temp->is_city is true
+    1. if the letter of the string is not "\0"
-    1. increment count
-1. Iterate through children for N times
-    1. Check if temp->children is not NULL
+        1. check if children at that index is NULL
+            1. return false
-        1. pass temp->children into counting method
+        1. set temp = temp->children
+1. if temp->is_city is true
+    1. return true
+1. else
-1. Return count
+    1. return false

 {% next "unload()" %}

 ## Unloading your Trie

-**This function will unload your Trie by freeing all the allocated memory**
+**This function unloads your Trie by freeing all the allocated memory**

 Now this function will again be implemented recursively.
-You can do it iteratively!
+You can also do it iteratively!

-Again your temp node will be set to root in order to be able to walk through your Trie.
+A temp node will be set to root in order to be able to walk through the Trie.
-In order to free all the allocated memory you will have to find all the nodes within the Trie.
+In order to free all the allocated memory we need to find all the nodes within the Trie.
-So the essence of your unload function is to iterate through the children property of your temp node.
-If at any given index there is a node pointer stored you will have to pass that node into your unload function once again.
-As soon as your base case is broken and your loop finishes you will have to use the free() command on your temp node.
-This will free all the allocated memory and successfully unload your Trie.
+So the essence of the unload function is to iterate through the _children_ property of the temp node.
+If at any given index there is a node pointer stored we have to pass that node into the unload function once again.
+As soon as the base case is not fulfilled any more and your loop finishes we have to use the free() command on the temp node.
+This will free all the allocated memory and successfully unload the Trie.

 That's all there is to the unload function.

+Pseudo Code:
+1. iterate over temp->children
+    1. if temp->children is not NULL
+        1. pass temp->children into unload function
+1. free temp

 {% next "Debrief" %}

 ## Debrief

-If you have followed all the steps you should now have implemented your own Trie successfully!
+If you followed all the steps you should now have implemented a Trie successfully!
 Congratulations.

 Please submit your code to us so that if any issues arise we can help you accordingly!